no-bs-cloud/no-bs-cloud.github.io/content/en/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa-network-wired" title="Infrastructure Design" %}}
 We've designed and maintained world-class network, storage and computing infrastructures, sustaining millions of users applications.
-Whether you're looking to mvoe to Cloud, hybrid setups or Cloud repatriation, migrating back to a more mastered, cost-effective, self-maintained infrastructure, we're here to help.
+Whether you're looking to move to Cloud, hybrid setups or Cloud repatriation, migrating back to a more mastered, cost-effective, self-maintained infrastructure, we're here to help.

 **Our expertise goes from bare-metal to Kubernetes-based container orchestration.**
 {{% /blocks/feature %}}